How many states?

 In this respect, Zionism counterposes itself directly to the socialist principle of class solidarity.
 Specifically, Jewish employees have interests in common with their Jewish employer that they do not have in common with their non Jewish coworkers.
 It fosters the illusion of alliance between classes whose interests are directly contradictory and the illusion of division between those with common material interests.

 To be fair, in more recent times, some have recast the justification in terms of nations’ right to self determination.
-The French have a right to self determination in
+The French have a right to self determination in France, so why shouldn’t the Jews be entitled to exercise the same right in Palestine.

 There are a number of rejoinders to this argument.
 One of them is that the Jews per se do not possess any of the usual defining characteristics of a nation, like a common language, residence on a contiguous territory, and so forth.
 It is of course significant that this state of affairs came about through millennia of oppression and dispersion and is not our fault, but that doesn’t change the current situation.
 More importantly, even if the Jews were in fact the kind of group that had a right to exercise self determination, it is preposterous to suggest that it could be exercised in a territory in which another nation is transparently entitled to do so and specifically at their expense.